Ben NL

-Ben NL or Ben is a Dutch virtual mobile network operated by T-Mobile Netherlands.
+Ben NL or Ben is a Dutch virtual mobile network operated by Odido.
 It offers voice, text and data service at highly discounted rates.
 Ben only offers 3 subscription types ranging in price from €4,95 for 100 minutes/text messages per month to €14,95 for 500 minutes/text messages per month.

 In order to keep its prices down, Ben has a very limited customer service offering; a Ben subscription can only be purchased online and most customer administration is in the form of online self-service.

 Ben offers its voice, text and data services on the GSM, GPRS, EDGE and UMTS (HSDPA) networks of its parent company T-Mobile Netherlands.